I can fully understand why someone who is considering becoming a comedian could get easily stuck in what I can only describe as “research mode”.

 If you get that far, your total time investment will only be about 2 hours and you will have a very good idea if what I provide new comedians will help you get the laughter results you want when you do finally hit the stage.

-And if that can’t get you out of “research mode” and on the stand-up comedy stage in the shortest time possible, nothing I have to offer will.
+And if that can’t get you out of “research mode” and up on the stand-up comedy stage in the shortest time possible, nothing I have to offer will.

-Otherwise, I wish you the very best in your research efforts to get the information you need about becoming a comedian and producing a stand-up comedy act that will get you the big laughs from beginning to end.
+Otherwise, I can only wish you the very best in your research efforts to get the information you need about becoming a comedian and producing a stand-up comedy act that will get you the big laughs from beginning to end.